jonas1ara/73/Problems/Dynamic-programming/Climbing-Stairs/README.md

 # Climbing Stairs:

-This directory contains implementations of the "Climbing Stairs" problem in the C++ and C# languages.
-Each implementation uses bottom-up dynamic programming (Fibonacci recurrence) with temporal complexity `O(n)`.
+This directory contains an implementation of the "Climbing Stairs" problem in C#.
+The implementation uses bottom-up dynamic programming (Fibonacci recurrence) with temporal complexity `O(n)`.

 ## Problem description